Skip to content

 Settings

-You can override settings provided by a service for your stack from "[Stack] > Configure > Stack services > [Service] > Setting" page.
-Settings that source value from links cannot be edited.
+Override service settings from Stack > Configure > Stack services > [Service] > Settings.
+Settings whose value comes from links cannot be edited.

 Cron

-You can optionally limit a cron schedule to a certain environment type, when set the cron will run only on app instances that use the selected environment type.
+You can also limit a cron schedule to a specific environment type.

 Tokens